csd1100/terrainium/README.md

         current directory rather than activated terrain in current shell session.

 - Options:
-  - `--create-config` - creates a config file at location:
+  - `--create-config` - creates a configuration file at location:
     `~/.config/terrainium/terrainium.toml`.
-Cannot be used with other options.
+    _Cannot be used with other options._
   - `--update-rc [path]` - update `path` if specified or `~/.zshrc` to source shell integration script.
-    Cannot be used with `--update-rc`.
   - `-l | --log-level` - select log level to validation messages.
+    Can be used with subcommands as well.
     Value can be `trace`, `debug`, `info`, `warn` and `error`.

 ### terrainiumd